3 Best Moving Companies | How We Chose | Best Overall | Best for Trusted Reputation | Best for Long-Distance Moving | Cost of Movers | Avoiding Scams

 ⚡ Quick Tip: We recommend getting custom quotes from independent moving brokers.
 These services are free to use with no obligation and make it easy to compare multiple options to find the best fit and value.
 Get instant quotes here.

-3. NorthStar Movers: Best for Long Distance Moving
+3. Black Swan Moving: Best for Long-Distance Moving

-Full-service moving rates can vary widely depending on the specifics of your move, so reach out to a moving company for an accurate quote.
+Rates for full-service moving companies vary depending on the specifics of your move, so reach out to a moving company for an accurate quote.

 Typical Cost Breakdown